andrewlo1111/Pic10CFinalProject/README.md

  it would not be clear as to which unit should move.
 As a result, I introduced both a selected and cursor aspect to the board.
 The cursor is denoted by a yellow square and a selected spot is denoted by a green square.
 The cursor is free to move around and when pressing the enter key to a location owned by the player whose turn it is, the selected spot will move to where the cursor is.
  For the selected unit, you can move left, right, up, or down as long as it does not make the unit go off the board.
-At first, it started through a set of move buttons, but was later expanded to allow for the arrow keys to improve ease of use.
+At first, it
+ started through a set of move buttons, but was later expanded to allow for the arrow keys to improve ease of use.

  The villager class is unique compared to the other units in that it has the ability to build.
 As a result, I created a window that is displayed only when the villager is selected.
 This window gives the choice to move or build.
 If move is clicked, then the window closes and moving is normal for the villager.
 However, if one of the build buttons is clicked, the corresponding building is created at the location in which the cursor is located.
 The building will only be built if the cursor is adjacent to the unit.

+ In order to speed up the pace of the game I decided to introduce a move count.
+For each given turn, a player gets 3 moves.
+It will then  reset at the end of the turn.
+This move count was something that the player should be able to see so I added it to the display window.
+While adding in the move count, I realized that the unit count was essentially useless as anybody could ese how many units they actually had, so I replaced the location where the unit count lable was with the move count.

+ Now, the last significant aspect of the game needed to be completed was the battle between units.
+Instead of giving the player the choice to start a battle through a button, I felt that it would streamline movement if battle was just initiated through moving to a spot where the other player's unit is.
+This helped simplify code since I would not have to create another pop up window and it also reduced the number of actions a user needs to battle an enemy.

+ After the battle aspect of the game was completed, I decided to also add a commentary window.
+The main purpose of this window was for the user to know what was done, but it was also useful as a debugging mechanism.
+The commentary window lets me know whether a specific action is completed and so if something goes differently in the game than expected, I can trace back to the specific part needed to ease my troubleshooting process.
+In order to have one single line, that is just constantly changing depending on the action, I made QLabel one of my private variables ensuring that scope was maintained within the class and that I would not have to constantly make a new QLabel object.